- Welcometo Cool Energy

 Waste Heat Recovery

 One application being targeted for initial product deployment is waste heat recovery from the exhaust of diesel gensets (DGs) and shipboard generators.
-The exhaust gas from these generators are typically 450°C to 600°C, which supports 250°C to 300°C fluid delivery temperatures to the ThermoHeart Engine.
-With an easy retrofit, Cool Energy’s enginecan boost the output of DGs by 10% to 20% when recovering the waste heat the generator exhausts.
-Once the ThermoHeart Engine is producing electricity using the exhaust gas from the DG, there are two basic options available for how to use the electrical energy: load reduction and battery charging.
+With an easy retrofit, Cool Energy’s engine can boost the output of DGs by 10% to 20% when recovering the waste heat the generator exhausts.
+There are two basic options available for how to use the electrical energy produced by the ThermoHeart Engine: load reduction and battery charging.
 In remote and military settings where fully burdened diesel fuel can cost up to $15/gal including transport costs, the payback period for the engine can be less than one year.
 The reduced requirement for transport of fuel is a highly valuable benefit to the military, as the majority of present war casualties occur during resupply missions of water and fuel.

 Cool Energy Snapshot